Lorinet/NeutrinoSDK/README.md

 ## Tools included
 ### ntrasm
 Assembles Neutrino IL into NEX executables or libraries.
+### whiplash
+Python bytecode compiler for NeutrinoOS.
+Currently works with Python 3.9.7. *Newer versions might break compatibility due to bytecode format differences.*
 ### uieditor
 View layout design tool for Neutrino graphical apps.
 ### nfstool
-Manipulates NFS deployment images.
+**Deprecated, needs rewrite in Python** Manipulates NFS deployment images.
 For now, Neutrino OS has limited support for NFS images, and nfstool use is experimental.
-### ntrdisasm
-Disassembles Neutrino bytecode contained in NEX executables/libraries into valid Neutrino IL code.
-This tool is unstable as of now.
-### whiplash
-Compiler for writing Neutrino apps in Python.
-### PythonNDK
-Experimental: rewritten ntrasm and whiplash in Python for better cross-platform support and compilation for NeutrinoOS in the future